 You should invest in a suitable PFD for your dog (doggy life jacket).
 Yes, all dogs can swim instinctively, but if the weather gets up and there are swells it could take you time to get your dog back on board your kayak.
 By providing them with a PDF, this will not only give you peace of mind but also ensure their safety.

 Bring their lead with you.
-This can be used to keep them in place if they become wrestlers or frightened, but it also will help when it comes to launching your yak to have them on a short lead.
+This can be used to keep them in place if they become restless or frightened, but it also will help when it comes to launching your kayak to have them on a short lead.

 Is your dog kayaking material?